-Sexually transmitted infections (STIs) are a category of infectious diseases that are passed from person to person during sex.
+Sexually transmitted infections (STIs) are a category of infectious diseases passed from person to person during sex.
 They include viruses like herpes, HIV, and hepatitis, as well as bacteria such as chlamydia.

 Understanding Human Papillomavirus (HPV)